 What does this mean?

-However, Walmart is so big that it is able to self-insure.
+Walmart is so big that it can self-insure.
 Rather than buying third party insurance, it has created its own company that handles all its liability claims.
-This means that, unlike with a third party insurance arrangement, Walmart will pay directly for any verdict or settlement that is reached against it in a personal injury case.Walmart will pay directly for any verdict or settlement that is reached against it in a P.I. case.Click To Tweet
+This means that Walmart pays directly for any verdict or settlement reached against it in a personal injury case.Because it’s self-insured, Walmart pays directly for any verdict or settlement that is reached against it in a personal injury case.Click To Tweet

-For instance, Walmart has been successfully sued for injuries caused by its delivery drivers off of company premises.
+Walmart has been successfully sued for injuries caused by its delivery drivers off company premises.
 Injuries that happen on the sidewalks or in the parking lot of the store (such as slip and fall accidents on rainy or snowy pavement, or over cracks in the pavement) can also be actionable under some circumstances.